Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-Figure \ref{fig:dynamics_S2.5} shows the dynamical evolution of planetary embryos in one simulation following the same parameters of Figure \ref{fig:dynamics_S1} but for a case where the pebble flux is 2.5 times higher.
-Overall, the dynamical behaviour of protoplanetary embryos in this simulation is similar to that of those shown in Figure \ref{fig:dynamics_S1}.
+Figure \ref{fig:dynamics_S2.5} shows the evolution of a simulation like the one in Figure \ref{fig:dynamics_S1} but for a case where the pebble flux is 2.5 times higher.
+Overall, the dynamical behavior of protoplanetary embryos in this simulation is similar to that shown in Figure \ref{fig:dynamics_S1}.
 However, as expected, a higher pebble flux promotes a much faster growth of protoplanetary embryos by pebble accretion.
-In this simulation, during the first ${\rm \sim1.5~Myr}$ protoplanetary embryos have already reached masses larger than ${\rm \sim6~M_{\oplus}}$ by pure accretion of pebbles.
-Note that broadly speaking this corresponds to the final masses of planetary objects at the end of the gas disk phase in the simulation of Figure \ref{fig:dynamics_S1}.
-As these larger planetary objects migrate inwards they collide among them and grow even further.
-Most of these collisions happen inside the disk inner cavity as this region gets over-crowed due to the successive arrival of planetary embryos migrating from more distant regions of the disk.
-At the end of the gas disk phase, the most massive planetary embryo in this simulation is about ${\rm \sim50~M_{\oplus}}$.
-Thus, the final masses of planetary objects in simulation of Figure \ref{fig:dynamics_S1} and \ref{fig:dynamics_S2.5} are drastically different.
+In this simulation, during the first ${\rm \sim1.5~Myr}$ protoplanetary embryos have already reached masses of greater than ${\rm \sim6~M_{\oplus}}$ by pure accretion of pebbles.
+We note that, broadly speaking, this corresponds to the final masses of planetary objects at the end of the gas disk phase in the simulation of Figure \ref{fig:dynamics_S1}.
+As these larger planetary objects migrate inwards, they collide with each other and grow even further.
+Most of these collisions happen inside the disk inner cavity as this region becomes overcrowded because of the successive arrival of planetary embryos migrating from more distant regions of the disk.
+At the end of the gas disk phase, the most massive planetary embryo in this simulation is ${\rm \sim50~M_{\oplus}}$.
+Thus, the final masses of planetary objects in the simulations of Figures \ref{fig:dynamics_S1} and \ref{fig:dynamics_S2.5} are drastically different.